-The left wing, however, firmly maintained that especially during the strike Lewis and his policies had to be attacked.
-Now progressives and all are agreed that the mass attack on Lewis has vastly strengthened the strenuous efforts to mobilize them strike and gained it its first real prospect of success.
+The left-wing however, firmly maintained that especially during the strike Lewis and his policies had to be attacked.
+Now progressives and all are agreed that the mass attack on Lewis has vastly strengthened the strike and gained it its first real prospect of success.
 Should the strike be successful Lewis will, of course, try to claim the credit.
 But the opposition must know how to instruct the rank and file in the real truth.